mb0/xelf-old/DESIGN.md

 function body implementation.
 The different are kinds built-in functions with custom or reflection base resolvers and normal function bodies with a list of expression elements.

+Functions are allowed to access the environment chain they were declared in.
+This is only useful for normal functions and means their implementations need to remember the declaration environment.
+A special function scope provides the parameter declarations that were resolved in the calling environment.

+Normal functions need to be inlined in environments without function literals, but can avoid work along the way.

 A new resolver 'fn' is used to construct function literal.
 It has the same parameter and result declaration as the function type syntax but ends in a tail of body elements.
 Simple function expression should be able to omit and infer the function signature.

-Function can be inlined in environments without function literals and can avoid work along the way.

-Functions are allowed to access the environment chain they were declared in.
-This is only useful for normal function and means their implementations need to remember the declaration environment.
-A special function scope provides the parameter declarations that were resolved in the calling environment.
+If we have a full function type as hint, inferring the signature could be as simple as checking if all parameter references work with the declared type and whether the result type if comparable.
+This either implies that we must have names for every parameter or use a new syntax that allows parameter references by index.

+To infer the signature without any hint we must deduce all parameter references and their order as well as the result type.
+We can assume that all free references for which no resolver is found in the declaration scope are parameters, but then we still need to figure out the order and would be effectively limited to functions that take at most one parameter or happen to refer to parameters in the desired order.

+Using a special prefix that marks a references to parameters and allows to refer by index, would make things easier.
+We have the program parameter prefix that already supports most of the requirements.
+However, because normal functions are closures, using them as-is would be confusing when parameter environments are nested.
+Using a new prefix does not solve the problem.
+What we need is to refine the parameter syntax so we can explicitly refer to a specific parameter environment.

+We already have the concept of relative paths to select a specific environment and can reuse it for parameter and maybe even the result path resolution.
+The parameter prefix should lead the symbol to clearly identify it as parameter path.
+It can then be followed by dots, each dot selects the next parameter environment.
+Parameters are in general only looked up from one parameter environment and none of its parents.
+A parameter without dots should therefor refer to the immediate environment, one dot to its parent and so on.
+The program parameters are special in that reference to them will most likely end up in deeply nested environments.
+A double parameter prefix '$$' could more clearly identify program parameters in those cases.

 Functions should be used to model all expressions that use their own isolated and parameterized environment like loop actions or the with expressions.